 “Not having to pay PMI could save a borrower on their monthly mortgage payment.”

-This quote highlights another important benefit offered by VA home loans.
+This quote highlights another significant VA home loan benefits.
 With a regular mortgage loan, borrowers who make low down payments typically have to pay for mortgage insurance to offset the higher risk.

-But the VA loan program does not require mortgage insurance, even if you finance 100% of the home purchase price.
-This is a major benefit, considering that PMI can add hundreds of dollars onto a homeowner’s monthly payments.
+However, the VA loan program does not require mortgage insurance, even if you finance 100% of the home purchase price.
+This is a significant benefit because PMI can raise a homeowner’s monthly payments by hundreds of dollars.

 4. Meeting the Lender’s Requirements

-This next quote explains how borrowers also have to meet the mortgage lender’s requirements, in addition to the minimum guidelines issued by the Department of Veterans Affairs.
+The following quote explains how borrowers also have to meet the mortgage lender’s VA loan requirements in addition to the minimum guidelines issued by the Department of Veterans Affairs.

 As the buyer’s guide states: